htruong/htruong.github.io/_posts/2018-02-14-ezpi4me-intel-me-be-gone.markdown

 title: EzPi4ME - Getting rid of the Intel ME, for mere mortals
 ---

-_The easiest, and most straightforward method to get rid of the Intel ME._

-This project helps you create a Raspberry Pi image that can clean the Intel ME blob from your machine.
-In other words, "me-cleaner for dummies."

 [Github project where you can download it](https://github.com/htruong/ezpi4me/).

+_The easiest straightforward method to get rid of the Intel ME._

+This project helps you create a Raspberry Pi image that can clean the Intel ME blob from your machine and optionally install Core/libreboot.

+In other words, "me-cleaner and libre firmware for dummies."

 What is the Intel Management Engine/Intel ME?
 --